-- (e).
-Before adding or eliminating a counter game, eliminating all table games, adding any computerized system that affects the proper reporting of gross revenue, adding any computerized system for monitoring slot machines or other games, or any other computerized associated equipment, the licensee must: - 1.
+- (de)Before adding or eliminating a counter game, eliminating all table games, adding any computerized system that affects the proper reporting of gross revenue, adding any computerized system for monitoring slot machines or other games, or any other computerized associated equipment, the licensee must: - 1.
 Amend its accounting and administrative procedures and its written system of internal control to comply with the minimum standards; - 2.
 Submit to the Executive Director a copy of the written system as amended, and a written description of the amendments signed by the licensee's chief financial officer and either the licensee's chief executive officer or a licensed owner; - 3.
 Comply with any written requirements imposed by the Executive Director regarding administrative approval of computerized associated equipment; and - 4.
-After paragraphs (a) through (c) have been complied with, implement the procedures and written system as amended. - (f).
-If the Executive Director determines that a licensee's administrative or accounting procedures or its written system does not comply with the requirements of this section, the Executive Director shall so notify the licensee in writing.
-Within thirty days after receiving the notification, the licensee shall amend its procedures and written system accordingly, and shall submit a copy of the written system as amended and a description of any other remedial measures taken. - (g).
-A separate internal audit department (whose primary function is performing internal audit work and who is independent with respect to the departments subject to audit) will be maintained by the licensee.
+After paragraphs (a) through (c) have been complied with, implement the procedures and written system as amended. - (e) If the Executive Director determines that a licensee's administrative or accounting procedures or its written system does not comply with the requirements of this chapter section, the Executive Director shall so notify the licensee in writing.
+Within thirty days after receiving the notification, the licensee shall amend its procedures and written system accordingly, and shall submit a copy of the written system as amended and a description of any other remedial measures taken. - (fg) A separate internal audit department (whose primary function is performing internal audit work and who is independent with respect to the departments subject to audit) will be maintained by the licensee.
+An independent accountant may perform this function in lieu of an internal audit department.
 For two or more licensees, or a licensee who may have an affiliated company licensed in another jurisdiction, who essentially have common ownership and/or management, a single internal audit department for the combined properties is adequate.
 The internal audit is required to develop quarterly reports providing details of all exceptions found and subsequent action taken by management to correct.
-Such report will include a written response from management.
-Documentation (e.g. checklists, programs, reports, etc.) will be prepared to evidence all internal audit work performed as it relates to these requirements.
+Management must provide a written response to all exceptions found within 30 days of receiving the report.
+Internal Audit Such-reports will include athe written response from management.
+Documentation (e.g. checklists, programs, work papers and supporting documentation of exceptions, reports, etc.) will be prepared to evidence all internal audit work performed as it relates to these requirements.
 The quarterly Internal Audit Reports, along with the licensees responses, shall be submitted to the Mississippi Gaming Commission no later than thirty (30) days after the end of the calendar quarter.
-The results of internal audit work will be reported to management or ownership personnel who are independent of the departments under audit.
-All material exceptions resulting from internal audit work must be investigated and resolved, with the results of such being documented and retained for three years. - (h) If changes are proposed to the approved system of internal controls, they must be submitted to the Gaming Commission a minimum of fifteen (15) days prior to the intended implementation date, and may not be implemented without written approval of the Executive Director.
+The results of internal audit work will be reported to the general managerment and executive management and/or ownership personnel who are independent of the departments under audit.
+All material exceptions resulting from internal audit work must be investigated and resolved, with the results of such being documented and retained for three years.